 Three Questions Financial Advisors Hear the Most

 There are some questions that are asked frequently by clients.
-And, if our clients are asking them, then it means that others are likely wondering the same thing.
-Here are the three most common questions asked on a daily basis.
+If our clients are asking them, then it means that others are likely wondering the same thing.
+Here are the three most common asked questions:

 This is the number one universal question.
-No matter age, income, or financial stability, everyone who steps into the office asks this question.
+No matter age, income, or financial stability, everyone asks this question.
 To answer this, we like to suggest the 50/30/20 budgeting rule.
 What this means is to simply divide your take-home pay into three categories to provide a framework for how that money should be allocated.
-With this model, half of your money goes toward “needs,” for example rent, utilities or insurance.
-Thirty percent is allocated toward discretionary spending such as vacation or going out to eat.
+With this model, half of your money goes toward “needs,” for example mortgage, utilities or insurance.
+Thirty percent is allocated toward discretionary spending such as taking a vacation or going out to eat.
 The final 20 percent is what you should be saving.

 In addition to how much to save, it is important to consider where that money is saved.
-It is important to have an emergency fund for an unexpected crisis such as health problems or the loss of a job.
+As we’ve seen from the impact of the COVID-19, it is important to have an emergency fund for an unexpected crisis.
+Beyond a pandemic, this could be due to a sudden job loss or injury.
 It’s vital to have between three to six months’ worth of expenses saved to cover you during this time.
-We also suggest investing in a retirement plan such as a company-sponsored 401(k).
-Don’t forget, if your salary increases, you should also increase how much you are contributing to your 401(k).

 To determine how much is needed to retire, a good rule of thumb is to aim to have 75-80 percent of your current salary available annually in retirement.
-Once in retirement there is a need to shift from an earning mentality to the mindset that you are living on a fixed income and only have X amount of dollars to last the rest of your life.
-Rather than spend on frivolous items, the goal now is to make this money last.
-There are expenses that may increase in future years, such as healthcare or inflation, so it’s essential to be prepared in retirement.
-Create a financial plan with your advisor.
+We suggest creating a financial plan with your advisor.
 This financial plan is a living, breathing document that adjusts as life changes, and helps ensure you are on track to meet your goals.
+Once in retirement, there is a need to shift from an earning mentality to the mindset that you are living on a fixed income and only have X amount of dollars to last the rest of your life.
+Rather than spend on frivolous items, the goal is to make this money last.
+There are expenses that may increase in future years, such as healthcare, so it’s essential to be prepared in retirement.